Belgium’s king acts to revive coalition talks

 King Albert II of Belgium tasked a Flemish socialist senator on Thursday with bringing about "conciliation" between feuding political parties four months on from deeply divisive elections.

 Johan Vande Lanotte was given a “primary objective” of “recreating confidence” in broken-down dialogue between French-speaking parties from Wallonia, where Socialists polled the most votes, and breakaway-minded Flemish hardliners, a palace statement said.

-The king has already had to name a string of negotiators and mediators to keep on-and-off talks alive.
+The king has already named a string of negotiators and mediators — De Wever was even given the title of “royal clarifier” — in bids to keep on-and-off talks alive.

 The failure to bridge differences has raised the possibility that the kingdom could split up, with Flanders, Wallonia and even a tiny German-speaking community each going separate ways.